playframework/play-slick/README.md

 ```
 to **application.conf** and create a model.
 Creating models are described in the Slick documentation: http://slick.typesafe.com/doc/1.0.1/lifted-embedding.html#tables.

+# Usage
+Please read more about usage on the [wiki](https://github.com/freekh/play-slick/wiki/Usage)

 NOTE: the Slick documentation is slightly outdated.
 The computer-database contains a proposal that better describes the current reality: https://github.com/freekh/play-slick/blob/master/samples/computer-database/app/models/Models.scala#L20.